ThimoDEV/nuxt-codemirror/README.md

 - I get extension duplicate error:  Fix Unrecognized extension value in extension set ([object Object]).
 This sometimes happens because multiple instances of @codemirror/state are loaded, breaking instanceof checks.

-shamefully hoist solves it for now with pnpm
+shamefully hoist solves it for now with pnpm together with a resolutions config for codemirror state